moreta/vue-search-select/README.md

   + extracted css

 From v2.9.1 vue-search-select no more need semantic-ui-css.
-(Demo page wrote without semantic-ui) But still semantic-ui-css compatible html and css class use.

-If you already use semantic-ui(or formantic-ui) VueSearchSelect.css is unnecessary.
-If you want use vue-search-select without semantic-ui.
-Just use VueSearchSelect.[common|umd].js with VueSearchSelect.css

-*without semantic-ui*

-Need css import somewhere in your app.(for example main.js)
+(Demo page wrote without semantic-ui) But Need css import somewhere in your app.(for example main.js)

 ```js
 import 'vue-search-select/dist/VueSearchSelect.css'
 ```
+And still semantic-ui-css compatible html and css classes used.

+If you already use semantic-ui(or formantic-ui) VueSearchSelect.css import is unnecessary.
+If you want use vue-search-select without semantic-ui-css, import VueSearchSelect.css.

 ### ModelSelect